FAQs

 Identification will be needed in order to complete either a sale or a purchase.
 This is to comply with Money Laundering Regulations, which stipulate that we must obtain evidence of a client’s identity.
 We will need, for each owner of the property, a valid passport as well as a recent utility bill.

 No, there are no hidden costs associated with our conveyancing service.
 We will provide you with a fixed legal fee to cover the work.
+Along with the fixed legal fee you will have information on what additional costs might arise, if we were not made aware of these at the beginning.
 We will only ever increase the fee, if, during the transaction, something comes to light which was unforeseen.
 If this did happen, we would discuss this with you before incurring extra charges.

 It is very difficult to give an average timescale for a conveyancing transaction.
-We would usually expect a transaction to take between six to eight weeks to reach an exchange with another one to two weeks for completion, making a total of eight to ten weeks.
+We would usually expect a transaction to take between twelve to sixteen weeks to reach a completion.
 However, much of the timing is outside of our control.
 You should not make any final arrangements for moving or give notice on any temporary accommodation until contracts have been exchanged and a definite completion date has been agreed.

-This will vary depending on if the tenant raises a defence/ counterclaim, and how quickly the court deals with the matter.
-Typically, both Section 21 and Section 8 proceedings can take four to six months.
+This will vary depending on which type of notice is served; whether the tenant raises a defence/ counterclaim, and how quickly the court deals with the matter.
+Typically, both Section 21 and Section 8 proceedings can take around 8 to 10 months from service of the notice to the date of the eviction.